Best Single-Speed & Fixie Bikes of 2022

 - Tire clearance for 25mm to 32mm

 The Big Block benefits from Velodrome legal track geometry with a convenient flip-flop hub, making it ideal for track or street riding.
 It also features stainless steel Hennepin Bridge track dropouts with a built-in chain tensioner.
-The standard build comes with 700x28c Vittoria Zaffiro tires on Sun CR-18 rims.
+The standard build comes with 700x28c Vittoria Zaffiro 4 tires on Alex DH19 rims.

 Steel / 700x28c / Flip-flop hub

 This undeniably impressive piece of machinery from State Bicycle Co is a top-class fixie road bike designed for racing fixed gear crits.
-The super-light 7005 aluminum frame is complemented by a full carbon fork for excellent response and stiffness.
+The super-light Y9 Double-Butted Aluminum frame is complemented by a full carbon fork for excellent response and stiffness.

 - Flip-flop hub